DanOwers/infra-tech-task/README.md

  -  After deployment, application main endpoint should be available from the internet;

- -  You can assume whatever pre-existing infrastructure in the AWS account you’d want (e.g. network infrastructure, CDNs, container clusters, IAM roles), but make sure to document those assumptions;
+ -  You can assume whatever **pre-existing infrastructure** in the AWS account you’d want (e.g. network infrastructure, CDNs, container clusters, IAM roles), but make sure to document those assumptions;

- -  Document all trade-offs and decisions and what are the steps missing to make this deployment production-ready;
+ -  Document all trade-offs and decisions and what are the steps missing to make this deployment **production-ready**;

  -  Answer is expected to be at least partially in Cloudformation;